 Now, here he was, standing inside First Baptist Church.
 He had been raised a Baptist, but this church was very different than the one he had attended as a child.
 The inside was grand, and there were tall arched windows of stained glass on every wall.
 The light of the early morning illuminated the colored panes, giving each representation of Jesus and Mary an added glow of beauty.

 It was a Tuesday, and the pews were empty now.
 There would be no formal service today.
 Albert wanted to start small.
 He wasn't sure he was ready to sit through a crowded mass, but he could come and sit here quietly and pray.
 He sure felt like he had a lot to pray about.
-There was so much that had happened in this past year.
-His life seemed so much different than what it had been just twelve short months ago.
+So much had happened in his life in just twelve short months.

 At the front of the church, the choir was practicing.
 They were in the midst of warming up, and although it was only a rehearsal, they were all wearing their dark purple choir robes, shimmering under the morning rays.